RafaelBroseghini/site/content/posts/pi.md

 This installs a non-HA version of Argo, which is ok for my homelab setup.

-Once I get Argo running in the cluster and the pods come up and healthy, I log into the UI with the initial admin login and make sure it's responding:
+Once I get Argo running in the cluster and the pods come up and healthy, I log into the UI with the initial admin login and make sure it's properly responding:

 ```bash
 argocd login --core